node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo journalctl -f -u nodered -o cat

-#### Changing the systemd environment - non-Pi user
+#### Changing the systemd environment -  running as non-Pi user

-To run as a user other than Pi, you need to edit the nodered.service file.
-To edit this use sudo to edit the file `/lib/systemd/system/nodered.service` and change the lines 4, 5 and 6 as indicated by {your_user} below
+To run as a user other than the default `pi`, you need to edit the nodered.service file.
+To edit this use sudo to edit the file `/lib/systemd/system/nodered.service` and change the lines as indicated by {your_user} below

     [Service]
     Type=simple
-    # Run as normal pi user - feel free to change...
+    # Run as normal pi user - change to the user name you wish to run Node-RED as
     User={your_user}
     Group={your_user}
     WorkingDirectory=/home/{your_user}